Should I buy a used EV? Read these used EV buying tips

 Check the suspension

-Electric cars are heavy cars and with the UK’s roads becoming ever more craterous, the toll taken on suspension components can be severe.
-Listen out for knocks, rattles, clonks, and check for odd play in the steering.
+Electric cars are heavy cars and with the UK's roads becoming ever more craterous, the toll taken on suspension components can be severe.

 It’s also worth taking a close eye at any wind-cleaving wheels as the results of too many solid liaisons with kerbs will affect range, as well as impact the handling.